Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Still.
 He’d wondered where Hoeff wandered off to.
 Now the smaller man was back, and Julian had a sneaky suspicion he’d got in some trouble.
 He was wearing a different shirt and jacket for a start, and his hair wasn’t as clean-cut as it had been.
 Little details, but they told a story.

-“...You change your clothes?”
+"...You change your clothes?"

-“It’s a hot day.”
+"It’s a hot day."

-Julian quirked an eyebrow. *“Riight.* That’s totally the reason.”
+Julian quirked an eyebrow. *"Riight.* That’s totally the reason."

-“...Had to run a few blocks down.
-There was a shooting.”
+"...Had to run a few blocks down.
+There was a shooting."

-“Shit!
-Is everyone okay?”
+"Shit!
+Is everyone okay?"

 Hoeff shook his head sadly.
-“Cops are dealing with it.
-Just the Big Apple, I guess.”
+"Cops are dealing with it.
+Just the Big Apple, I guess."

 ...Hoeff was lying, or at least keeping his own counsel.
 Julian had become really good at reading people over the years, and Hoeff wasn’t exactly a closed book in the first place.

 Now wasn’t the time or the place to drag the truth outta him, though goddammit he *would* one way or another, when the time was right.
 So Julian let his skeptical expression do the talking for him and changed subject.
-“Alright, well… I think I’m about done with being in the public eye for one day.
-I wanna get back to Anna and everyone.”
+"Alright, well… I think I’m about done with being in the public eye for one day.
+I wanna get back to Anna and everyone."

-“Can’t blame you.
-Ride’ll be ready in a few minutes, they just gotta disperse the crowd.”
+"Can’t blame you.
+Ride’ll be ready in a few minutes, they just gotta disperse the crowd."

 The USSS guys sure did have a solemn, grim look to them.
 It might’ve been hard to spot past their usual professional poker faces, but Julian could tell.
 Something had gone *wrong.*

 ...Well, okay.
 Julian decided to wrap things up.
 He went back to the reporter and had a few last words.
 Then he spent some time with the friendly crowd, did some autographs and selfies with the adults, talked shop for a bit with a couple of big like-minded fellas, and even indulged in some playful flexing for the kids.
-They had the *best* questions too, and would do things like point at his foot (“See!?
-It’s real!”) or make guilelessly adorable observations (“You’re *way* bigger than my dad and he’s *super* fat!”) while their parents looked on, embarrassed.
+They had the *best* questions too, and would do things like point at his foot ("See!?
+It’s real!") or make guilelessly adorable observations ("You’re *way* bigger than my dad and he’s *super* fat!") while their parents looked on, embarrassed.
 Singer and Vemik had a big crowd of fans too, which of course was the point of all this.
-Many selfies were taken, Singer and Vemik “autographed” many things.
+Many selfies were taken, Singer and Vemik "autographed" many things.

 Then they got to playing with the more adventurous folk.
 Honestly, the whole thing was pretty fun!
 He hadn’t expected that, but just the opportunity to ape about with Vemik and generally carouse was always welcome.
 That it was in *New York City* of all things, in a small park built over a vault with literally millions of books in it...well, Vemik thought that was neat as heck.